adambard/learnxinyminutes-docs/vala.html.markdown

 In GNOME's own words, "Vala is a programming language that aims to bring modern programming language features to GNOME developers without imposing any additional runtime requirements and without using a different ABI compared to applications and libraries written in C."

-Vala has aspects of Java and C#, so it'll be familiar to those who know either or.
+Vala has aspects of Java and C#, so it'll be natural to those who know either or.

 [Read more here.](https://wiki.gnome.org/Projects/Vala)